devbisme/skidl/docs/index.md

 Since the `R1` reference was already taken, SKiDL tried to give us something close to what we wanted.
-SKiDL won't let different parts have the same reference because that would confuse the hell out of everybody.
+SKiDL won't let different parts have the same reference because that would be confusing.

+The `ref`, `value`, and `footprint` attributes are necessary when generating a final netlist for your circuit.
+Since a part is stored in a Python object, you can add any other attributes you want using `setattr()`.
+But if you want those attributes to be passed on within the netlist, then you should probably add them as [part fields](#Part-Fields).

 ## Connecting Pins

-Parts are great and all, but not very useful if they aren't connected to anything.
+Parts are great, but not very useful if they aren't connected to anything.
-The connections between parts are called *nets* (think of them as wires) and every net has one or more part *pins* on it.
+The connections between parts are called *nets* (think of them as wires) and every net has one or more part *pins* attached to it.
 SKiDL makes it easy to create nets and connect pins to them.
 To demonstrate, let's build the voltage divider circuit shown in the introduction.